 Listening to George and Daisy bicker, Oland felt sunk, in that way all the teachers, army officers, and bosses of his past had made familiar to him.
 He heard George say, “…can’t go out in the sun without getting sick…looks like a goddamn hamster…” The hill grew steeper.
 Oland kept his eyes on the ground, feet shuffling at a near standstill.
 He came up against a chain-link fence.
 Raising his head, he found he’d walked into an enclosure.
 He looked to the left, to the right, and could extricate himself only by going back the way he’d come in.

 Afraid George didn’t want him there, he’d lingered, panting, below the summit.
-That was when, as Oland recalled, he heard a whump, and George emit a startled, “Gah!”
+That was when, as Oland recalled, he had heard a whump, and George emit a startled, “Gah!”

 He saw George, about twenty feet down, lying in blood like a dead man, on the rip-rap along the spillway.
 Daisy stood, not a hair turned, smoking.
 She said to Oland, “He fell.”